-After her conviction last year, the former army intelligence analyst announced she wanted to live as a woman.'A trick'
+After her conviction last year, the former army intelligence analyst announced she wanted to live as a woman.

 In an interview with the BBC's Rajini Vaidyanathan, Ms Hollander said Pte Manning was "doing well, as well as one can do with a long prison sentence", and would be active in the appeal against her sentence.

 But she said recent reports in the US media that military officials were considering transferring Pte Manning to a federal civilian prison for treatment of gender dysphoria was "not really a positive sign".